A novel Cosmic Filament catalogue from SDSS data: Validation of the catalogue

-The study of the topology of the Cosmic Web is highly non-trivial and it is an active topic in the literature; see, for example \citet{neyrinck2018,wilding2020}.
-This is in part due to the difficulty of defining \textit{a single filament}.
-In this work, we have used a definition of filaments based on the ridge formalism, which is very useful to find the network of filaments, but does not provide information about individual filaments (see \Cref{ss:definition}).
+The study of the topology of the cosmic web is highly non-trivial and is an active topic in the literature; see, for example \citet{neyrinck2018} and \citet{wilding2020}.
+This is in part due to the difficulty of defining {a single filament}.
+In this work, we use a definition of filaments that is based on the ridge formalism, which is very useful to find the network of filaments, but does not provide information about individual filaments (see \Cref{ss:definition}).

-For this section, as a matter of example, we consider that every intersection of the web is the starting point of a filament, regardless of the angle or density of such intersections.
+For this section, in order to provide example, we consider that every intersection of the web is the starting point of a filament, regardless of the angle or density of such intersections.
 The filament ends at another intersection or an end point.
 We note that this kind of definition is sensitive to the depth of the detection: detection of fainter and shorter filaments will of course increase the number of shorter filaments, but it will also increase the number intersections and split longer filaments into shorter ones.

 For a first exploration of the matter, we find the individual filaments on each redshift slice as follows: \begin{enumerate*}[label=\textit{(\alph*})] \item a binary HEALPix map of $nside=256$ is created with value of 0 everywhere, \item the values of the pixels close\footnote{At a distance of $4$ pixels or fewer from the filament point.} to a filament point in the catalogue are changed to $1$, \item the skeleton of this map is extracted\footnote{This is done with the software \texttt{Scikit-image} \citep{walt2014}, which uses the algorithm described in \citet{zhang1984}, iteratively removing pixels from the borders without creating gaps or disconnections.}, \item pixels in the skeleton are divided into filaments, ends, or intersections depending on the number of neighbours, and \item filaments are considered to be the connected set of pixels between intersections or ends. \end{enumerate*}